What is Your Biggest Trading Challenge?

 I took John Grady’s course quite sometime back.
 I am a U.S Treasuries order flow scalper currently trading 3 lots at a clip.

 Prop firm commissions are not too different from a discount online broker, so they are not really an issue.
-Yes the desk cost is a thing to cover, particularly when you are starting out.
+Yes the desk cost (think of it as rent) is a thing to cover, particularly when you are starting out.
 However, the advantage is you are not using your own money to trade.

 I’m hoping that good information regarding trading concepts will enhance my chances.
 There’s way too much information out there and many pundits repeating cliches’ and even contradicting themselves at times.
 Straightforward information shouldn’t be at a premium but it seems to be.
 I’m willing to put this service to the 7 week test.